DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_pdump_set_socket_dir`` will be removed;
   - The parameter, ``path``, of ``rte_pdump_init`` will be removed;
   - The enum ``rte_pdump_socktype`` will be removed.

+* cryptodev: The following changes will be made in the library for 18.08:

+  - Removal of ``sym`` structure in ``rte_cryptodev_info`` structure, containing fields not relevant anymore since the session mempool is not internal in the crypto device anymore.